erfanzar/EasyDeL/README.md

 machine learning models.
 This library is primarily focused on Jax/Flax and plans to offer easy and fine solutions to train Flax/Jax Models on the `TPU/GPU` both for Serving and Training (EasyDel will support mojo and be rewriten for mojo too)

+### Hybe For Next Version

+in the next release of EasyDel LLama and Falcon Models will have Mojo 🔥 Interface which can be fastest llama and falcon models ever (since mojo is 35000 times faster than Python and 2 times faster than C)

 #### Note this Library needs golang to run (for some tracking stuff on TPU/GPU/CPU)

 #### Ubuntu GO installation